 Some men’s greatness is not immediately apparent to observers, and that was certainly true of William Crawford.
 The quiet, seemingly unremarkable man worked as a janitor at the Air Force Academy in Colorado Springs, Colorado in the 1970s.

-The young cadets who rushed past him each day, full of eagerness and bravado, had no idea that a Medal of Honor winner was among them.
+The young cadets who rushed past him each day, full of eagerness and bravado, had no idea that a Medal of Honor recipient was among them.
 Crawford preferred to keep his experiences in World War II to himself.

 But in fact, he had seen more action in the European theater of operations than most of those young people ever would.
 It was his actions in 1943 that brought Crawford such spectacular acclaim, even as he wasted away in a German prisoner of war (POW) camp.